Autism Spectrum Disorder (ASD)

 (VI) Criteria are not met for another specific Pervasive Developmental Disorder or Schizophrenia.

-Some other symptoms we see with our students with Asperger’s Syndrome are the following: Slow processing speed; poor memory; auditory processing weaknesses; poor sense of cause and effect; black and white thinking; lack of cognitive and behavioral flexibility; weak executive functioning skills; weakness in reading social cues, poor visual spatial skills, large or small motor deficiencies; struggle to see the big picture, sensory sensitivity; hygiene problems and lack of maturity.
+Some other symptoms we see with our students on the autism spectrum are the following: Slow processing speed; poor memory; auditory processing weaknesses; poor sense of cause and effect; black and white thinking; lack of cognitive and behavioral flexibility; weak executive functioning skills; weakness in reading social cues, poor visual spatial skills, large or small motor deficiencies; struggle to see the big picture, sensory sensitivity; hygiene problems and lack of maturity.

-At Logan River Academy, we have a specific dorm and program designated for adolescents with Asperger’s Syndrome.
-Our Aspergers school also has therapists with years of experience working with adolescents with Asperger’s Syndrome.
-Our specific, well thought out approach has helped many adolescents with Asperger’s Syndrome gain the skills necessary to live a more productive life.
+At Logan River Academy, we have two dorms with a program called ESSENCE that is designated for adolescents on the autism spectrum.
+We have therapists with years of experience working with students on the autism spectrum.
+Our specific, well thought out approach, has helped many adolescents gain the skills necessary to live a more productive life.

-Our students with Asperger’s Syndrome have a daily level sheet that helps them to focus on their goals.
-This level sheet addresses specific areas where these students tend to struggle such as hygiene, social skills, organization, and learning cause and effect.
+Our students have a daily phase sheet that helps them to focus on their goals.
+This sheet addresses specific areas where students tend to struggle such as hygiene, social skills, organization, and learning cause and effect.
 Our staff sits down and works with each student daily on these goals.

-We also have a focused clinical approach with our students with Asperger’s Syndrome.
-Our therapists are dedicated and qualified to work with these students.
+We have a focused clinical approach with our students on the autism spectrum and our therapists are dedicated and qualified to work with these students.
 We provide individual therapy, family therapy, and group therapy to aid in the treatment process.
 We also have a psychiatrist who works with the students who may need medication.

-We have found that our tailor made approach to working with students with Asperger’s Syndrome is very effective.
+We have found that our ESSENCE approach to working with students with students on the autism spectrum is very effective.
 Through a balanced approach of therapy, a well thought-out academic program, and dedicated residential staff, we help our students to reach their goals and learn to succeed in life.